anders-liesse/fsae-simscale-cfd/readme.md

 # Rear Wing for UTD FSAE Fall 2022

-Slow is smooth and smooth is fast is a great idiom, but might sound backwards when designing a race car.
 Using the CFD capabilities of the cloud platform SimScale and intelligent airfoil design, I develop a high performance rear wing for a  Formula SAE car.

 # Airfoil Design